 Proposals may request up to $2000 per year (or $3000 for two years) to support the graduate experience in appropriate and creative ways.
 Contact Mimi Beck with questions at (574) 631-1221 or firstname.lastname@example.org.

 Any graduate student or group of graduate students interested in enriching the Notre Dame graduate student experience can apply.
 Student groups should apply on behalf of a larger audience or in partnership with other groups, not to fund their own activities or events specific to a single academic department.
 (For example, if students in the Physics Department want to host a social only for Physics students, or if the Chinese Friendship Association wants to host an event exclusively for Chinese students, these would not be eligible for grant funding.)

 If you have an interest in improving student life for graduate students and are willing to put in the work to make your idea a reality, a Grad Life Grant offers financial support to do so.

 When to Apply

-For 2015-2016 we are adopting a rolling application cycle, and will consider proposals as they are submitted.
-Please allow a minimum of 30 days for submission review.
+Beginning in 2015-2016, we are adopting a rolling application cycle, and will consider new proposals as they are submitted.
+Please allow 30 days for submission review.

 What's a Good Fit